NetherGamesMC/support/docs/privacy-policy.md

 * In-game data (including kills, deaths, wins, XP [experience] or levels, credits, first & last join date & time, Minecraft client version, device information [type and version])—Minecraft server network only
 * Your actions or actions relating to you (a player you "kill," when and how you "died," when and why you were punished by a staff member, what you post or edit on the forums, when you register or log in, etc.)

-**Optional data users may choose to add:**
-* Social media profiles (to log in or display on the profile page) to forums accounts

 **Additional data collected from staff members:**
 * Full name
 * Date of birth
 * Staff member's signature
 * Parent/guardian signature and email address for contact if under 18

-**Crisp, on behalf of NetherGames, collects the following data:**
-* Your email address (user-entered, not collected automatically without consent)
-* Your IP address
-* Your device and browser data (e.g., Chrome on Windows)
-* Your browsing history (on NetherGames or Crisp websites only)
-* Content you are viewing on NetherGames or Crisp websites in real-time

 **When you purchase a product through our online store (store.nethergames.org), Stripe & PayPal collect the following data:**
 * Your name